The Endocannabinoid System

 Anandamide (N-Arachidonoyl Ethanolamide)

-Anandamide, also known as AEA , was the first endocannabinoid discovered back in 1991.
-The word anandamide comes from the sanskrit word for bliss: “ananda”.
+What Is Anandamide?
+Anandamide, also known as AEA, was the first endocannabinoid discovered back in 1991.
+The word anandamide comes from the Sanskrit word for bliss: “ananda”.

 Anandamide is a partial agonist of CB1 receptors, which are found in the central nervous system.
 It’s a weaker agonist of CB2 receptors, which are found in the periphery and immune system.

-An agonist is any chemical compound which activates a given receptor.
+An agonist is any chemical compound that activates a given receptor.
 In the case of anandamide, it binds to and activates CB1 and CB2 cannabinoid receptors.
 However, it

 only partially activates them.
 It’s about 40% as potent as 2-AG at cannabinoid CB1 receptors.